ivanbruel/webdriver.sh/README.md

 If no [build] is provided for option -m, the installed macOS's build version string will be used.
 The -m [build] option is provided as a convenience only and should be avoided where possible.

-Current drivers will be uninstalled as part of any installation, you can customise the list of files that are removed by editing the script (also affecting option -r).

 ## Installing

 Install webdriver.sh with [Homebrew](https://brew.sh)